 - I have used store-bought raw rice flour and roasted it in low flame for 10 min.
-The roasted flour should look like a free-flowing beach sand.
+Basically, the roasted flour would look like a free-flowing beach sand.

-- Black-eyed beans (karamani) have to be either soaked for an hour or dry roasted before pressure cooking them.
+- We can either soak Black-eyed beans (karamani) an hour or dry roast them before pressure cooking them.
 You could also make adai attractive by using maroon karamani for salted adai & white karamani for sweet adai.

 - Adding coconut pieces for sweet adai or grated coconut for salted adai lends a wonderful texture.

-- We need to steam each batch of adai for at least 10 minutes, if you are making small thin discs steaming time may be reduced further.
+- We need to steam each batch of adai for at least 10 minutes.
+If we make small thin discs then we can reduce the steaming time.

 - I have shaped the remaining dough as below and steamed them as pidi kozhukattai.